 The Image Update panels help you manage, modify, and work with previously existing images during and after runtime.
 The panels are triggered when an image or text search is unsuccessful.
-When a search failure occurs, depending on the settings selected, you may either see the Image Update panel, or the Auto Update panel (this is shown following completion of the test run).
+When a search failure occurs, depending on the settings selected, you either see the Image Update panel, or the Auto Update panel.

 The Image Update panel is shown during runtime at the time of search failure.
-It allows you to change existing image search settings, capture new images, create collections, or replace previously existing images in order to remedy the search failure before continuing the test run.
-The Auto Update panel is displayed following a test run where an image search failure occurred, but instead of triggering the Image Update panel Auto Update was engaged, modifying the search settings in order to find a match.
-In cases where that match is successfully found by Auto Update, the Auto Update panel appears following the test run, allowing you to save any of the changes it made to the search settings.
+It allows you to change existing image search settings, capture new images, create collections, or replace previously existing images in order to remedy the search failure before continuing the script run.
+The Auto Update panel displays following a script run where an image search failure occurred, and Eggplant Functional found a remedy, modifying the search settings in order to find a match.
+Those changes can be saved automatically to your script and assets.

 See the Image Diagnostics section on The Image Viewer page for information about image search settings and selecting diagnostic searches.